microsoft/MixedRealityToolkit/Input/MicStreamSelector/UnityAddon/README.md

-# Plane Finding
+# Microphone stream selector

-PlaneFinding is an add-on that can be used to find planar surfaces (i.e.: walls/floors/tables/etc.) in mesh data, such as the mesh returned by spatial mapping.
+MicStreamSelector is an add-on that can be used to specify the specific HoloLens microphone (ex: high quality voice) that should be used for audio capture and monitoring.